Is Bio-Rad Laboratories Inc (B - GuruFocus.com

 Financial Strength of Bio-Rad Laboratories

-Companies with poor financial strength offer investors a high risk of permanent capital loss.
-To avoid this, an investor must review a company’s financial strength before deciding to purchase shares.
-Bio-Rad Laboratories has a cash-to-debt ratio of 1.34, which ranks worse than 60.58% of companies in the Medical Devices & Instruments industry.
-The overall financial strength of Bio-Rad Laboratories is 7 out of 10, indicating that it is fairly strong.
+Investing in companies with weak financial strength can result in permanent capital loss.
+Therefore, it's crucial to assess a company's financial strength before buying shares.
+Bio-Rad Laboratories has a cash-to-debt ratio of 1.34, ranking it lower than 60.58% of companies in the Medical Devices & Instruments industry.
+GuruFocus ranks Bio-Rad Laboratories’s financial strength as 7 out of 10, indicating a balanced sheet.

 Profitability of Bio-Rad Laboratories

-Investing in profitable companies, especially those with consistent profitability over the long term, is less risky.
-Bio-Rad Laboratories has been profitable 9 out of the past 10 years.
+Companies with consistent profitability over the long term are less risky investments.
+Bio-Rad Laboratories has been profitable 9 over the past 10 years.
 Over the past twelve months, the company had a revenue of $2.8 billion and a loss per share of $-6.54.
 Its operating margin is 14.16%, which ranks better than 73.08% of companies in the Medical Devices & Instruments industry.
 Overall, the profitability of Bio-Rad Laboratories is ranked 7 out of 10, indicating fair profitability.

 Growth of Bio-Rad Laboratories

-Growth is probably the most important factor in the valuation of a company.
-The 3-year average annual revenue growth of Bio-Rad Laboratories is 7.1%, which ranks worse than 50.56% of companies in the Medical Devices & Instruments industry.
-The 3-year average EBITDA growth rate is 0%, which ranks worse than 0% of companies in the Medical Devices & Instruments industry.
+Growth is a crucial factor in a company's valuation.
+The faster a company grows, the more likely it is to create value for shareholders, especially if the growth is profitable.
+The 3-year average annual revenue growth rate of Bio-Rad Laboratories is 7.1%, which ranks lower than 50.56% of companies in the Medical Devices & Instruments industry.
+The 3-year average EBITDA growth rate is 0%, ranking lower than 0% of companies in the industry.

 Conclusion

-Overall, Bio-Rad Laboratories (BIO, Financial) stock is believed to be significantly undervalued.
+In conclusion, the stock of Bio-Rad Laboratories Inc (BIO, Financial) is believed to be significantly undervalued.
 The company's financial condition is fair and its profitability is fair.
-Its growth ranks worse than 0% of companies in the Medical Devices & Instruments industry.
+Its growth ranks lower than 0% of companies in the Medical Devices & Instruments industry.
 To learn more about Bio-Rad Laboratories stock, you can check out its 30-Year Financials here.